 Here is an example of how Bodog uses fractional odds for their futures odds:

-In this example the Blues are the favourites to win the Cup.
-You would win $5 for every $1 wagered on the Blues if they won the Stanley Cup in the spring.
-In comparison, the Kings would win you $10 for every $1 wagered if they won the Cup.
+In this example the Chiefs are the favourites to win the Super Bowl.
+You would win $2 for every $1 wagered on the Chiefs if the won the Super Bowl in February.
+In comparison, the Ravens would win you $25 for every $1 wagered if they won the Super Bowl.